Get your kicks: Sneaker Con SEA is back with streetwear legends and exclusive drops

 Other big names returning for a second year include Singaporean streetwear luminary Mark Ong; menswear collection Staple Pigeon’s founder Jeff Staple, dubbed the “Asian-American Icon of Streetwear”; as well as Tamish Aswani and Giorgi Krisno, the trailblazing Indonesian duo who founded lifestyle label Aglxy.

-Attendees can also score prizes, such as Sneaker Con SEA exclusives, in the 40 For 40 Stage Game Spectacular, a popular contest at Sneaker Con events worldwide.
+Attendees can also score prizes in the 40 For 40 Stage Game Spectacular, a popular contest at Sneaker Con events worldwide.

 Another highlight is the Trading Pit, where attendees can buy, sell or trade their favourite footwear and apparel.
-It will be twice the size of the one from 2023.

 And, as in 2023, the event will bring together more than 200 international and local renowned brands and collaborations, including the latest trends, limited editions and exclusive drops.
 Close to 90 per cent of the brands participating in the 2024 edition are new.